codefresh-io/cap-docs.codefresh.io/_docs/integrations/codefresh-api.md

 * *Step Type* - Refers to [custom pipeline steps]({{site.baseurl}}/docs/pipelines/steps/#creating-a-typed-codefresh-plugin)

-The scopes available for each resource, are different depending on the type of the resource.
+The scopes available for each resource differ according to the type of resource.
-Check the ones that you wish to use with this key.

 ## Using the API Key with the Codefresh CLI

-Once you have the key use it in the Codefresh Cli like this
+Once you have the key, use it in the Codefresh CLI:

 {% highlight bash %}
 codefresh auth create-context <context-name> --api-key <your_key_here>
 {% endhighlight %}

 Now the Codefresh CLI is fully authenticated.
 The key is stored in `~/.cfconfig` so you only need to run this command once.
-The CLI can also work with [multiple authentication contexts](https://codefresh-io.github.io/cli/authentication/){:target="\_blank"} so it is possible to manage multiple Codefresh accounts at the same time.
+The CLI can also work with [multiple authentication contexts](https://codefresh-io.github.io/cli/authentication/){:target="\_blank"} so you can manage multiple Codefresh accounts at the same time.

-## Example - Triggering pipelines
+## Example: Triggering pipelines

-You can trigger any pipeline in Codefresh and even pass extra environment variables (even if they are not declared in the UI)
+You can trigger any pipeline in Codefresh and even pass extra environment variables (even if they are not declared in the UI).

-Triggering a pipeline via the Codefresh CLI
+Triggering a pipeline via the Codefresh CLI:

 {% highlight bash %}
 codefresh run kostis-codefresh/nestjs-example/ci-build -b master -t nestjs-example-trigger-name